How we plan and cost publishing projects

-The first we call scoping: an opportunity for us to define the underlying aims, measures of success, strategy and deliverables you have in mind for the project.
-This includes a meeting, for which we have a simple methodology, and our write-up afterwards.
-There is a small cost for this scoping work.
+The first we call strategy mapping: an opportunity for us to define the underlying aims, measures of success, strategy and deliverables you have in mind for the project.
+This usually includes a meeting, for which we have a simple methodology, and our write-up afterwards.
+There is a small cost for this work.
 We can then each decide whether to proceed to the next phase together, and what that next phase will cost.

 The next phase is planning, where we spend time working out, with you, the specifics of a written project-implementation plan, including roles, timelines, technology, and broad briefs to team members like designers and developers.
 Often we’ll decide, with you, to plan for a first round of work, to lay foundations, knowing we’ll be planning a second round later.
 For example, if your project involves developing an online library over several years, we might only plan an initial piece of research, design and prototyping.